 We explore costly deliberation by two differentially informed and possibly biased jurors: A hawk Lones and a dove Moritz alternately insist on a verdict until one concedes.
 Their partially aligned preferences give rise to two genres of debate: Lones, say, is intransigent if he wishes to prevail and reach a conviction for any type of Moritz next to concede.
 In contrast, Lones is ambivalent if he wishes that the strongest conceding types of Moritz would push for acquittal.
 We show that both jurors are ambivalent if their biases are small, and both are intransigent if waiting costs are low.
 As Lones grows more hawkish he argues more forcefully for convictions, mitigating wrongful acquittals.
 If dovish Moritz is intransigent, he softens (strategic substitutes), leading to more wrongful convictions.
 But if he is ambivalent, he toughens (strategic complements), and so, surprisingly, Lones’ greater hawkishness reduces both wrongful acquittals and convictions.

-We also show that patient and not too biased jurors vote against their posteriors near the end of the debate, optimally playing devil’s advocate.
+A key takeout message is that diversity leads to better decisions: more a priori opposed preferences lead to smarter jury decisions.
+We also show that near the end of the debate, playing devil’s advocate can be optimal if one is patient enough.
 We shed light on the adversarial legal system, peremptory challenges, and cloture rules.

 Our paper develops some useful new theory methods: For equilibria are characterized by a possibly infinite sequence of thresholds obeying a nonlinear second order difference equation.
 We develop new methods to establish existence and uniqueness.
 Our existence theorem exploits the Jordan curve theorem as a generalization of the intermediate value theorem.
 Our uniqueness theorem and comparative statics exploits an assumption that jurors’ information types have a log-concave density.